Duality theorems for \'etale gerbes on orbifolds: Introduction

 {\bf ($\star$) {\em The geometry/topology of the $G$-gerbe $\Y$ is equivalent to the geometry/topology of $\widehat{\Y}$ twisted by $c$.}}\\

 The claim ($\star$) reveals a deep and highly nontrivial connection between different geometric spaces.
-Let us look at the simplest example of a $G$-gerbe, namely, a $G$-gerbe over a point, (i.e., $\B=pt$ and $\Y=[pt/G]=BG$).
-Then the dual orbifold $\widehat{\Y}$ is the discrete set $\widehat{G}$, the space of isomorphism classes of irreducible $G$-representations, and the $U(1)$-gerbe $c$ on $\widehat{\Y}$ is trivial.
+Let us look at the simplest $G$-gerbe, namely, a $G$-gerbe over a point, (i.e., $\B=pt$ and $\Y=[pt/G]=BG$).
+The dual orbifold $\widehat{\Y}$ is the discrete set $\widehat{G}$, the space of isomorphism classes of irreducible unitary $G$-representations, with a trivial $U(1)$-gerbe $c$ on $\widehat{\Y}$.
 In this case, the claim ($\star$) states that the geometry/topology of the classifying space $BG$ is equivalent to the geometry/topology of the discrete set $\widehat{G}$.
-However, such a relationship is not clear at all at the level of spaces.
+Such a relationship is not clear at all at the level of spaces.
 For example, when $G=\integers_2$, there does not seem to be any obvious geometric connection between the space $B\mathbb{Z}_2$ (interpreted either as an orbifold $[pt/\mathbb{Z}_2]$ or as the space $\mathbb{RP}^\infty$) and the space $\widehat{\integers}_2$.
 In general, to our best knowledge there is no known geometric relation at the level of spaces between a $G$-gerbe $\Y$ and the orbifold $\widehat{\Y}$ with the $U(1)$-gerbe $c$.

 One observes that a natural place where both $BG$ and $\widehat{G}$ appear is representation theory, since $BG$ encodes information about principal $G$-bundles, and $\widehat{G}$ is defined to be the set of isomorphism classes of irreducible $G$-representations.
 Noncommutative geometry is a powerful modern approach to representation theory.
 Thus, it makes sense to consider possible relations between $BG$ and $\widehat{G}$ in noncommutative geometry.
 In noncommutative geometry, $BG$ is represented by the group algebra $\complex G$, and $\widehat{G}$ is represented by the commutative algebra, $C(\widehat{G})$, of functions on $\widehat{G}$.
-It is a classical result that the group algebra $\complex G$ is Morita equivalent to the algebra $C(\widehat{G})$.
+By a classical result, the group algebra $\complex G$ is Morita equivalent to the algebra $C(\widehat{G})$.
 We can interpret this as saying that the two spaces $BG$ and $\widehat{G}$ are ``equivalent" from the viewpoint of noncommutative geometry.
 This observation strongly suggests that noncommutative geometry naturally relates the two geometries of $\Y$ and $(\widehat{\Y}, c)$, which appear to be very different in the classical geometric/topological viewpoints.